sortphy/chatGPDUNE/RAG/README.md

-I asked manus to create a guide on how to implement a RAG on this project:
+I asked manus to create a guide on how to implement a RAG in this project:

 # RAG Implementation Guide for chatGPDUNE